 Who we are#

-HeatHack is a group of community volunteers that helps churches and other community groups understand how to heat their buildings better.
-We started in and around Edinburgh in Scotland with groups that were cold but had high gas bills.
+HeatHack started as a group of volunteers helping Edinburgh community groups and churches understand how to save energy and still have comfortable buildings.
+In 2010, it was just Jean Carletta and an engineer who saw her looking at the heating controls scratching their heads over some interesting problems in an Edinburgh church.
 We understand the things community groups find difficult because that’s where we come from - we had to learn everything from scratch to do our work.
-We have always combined a bit of technology for temperature monitoring with engineering and a lot of thinking about what people actually do when they are in buildings.
-In 2010, it was just Jean Carletta and an engineer who saw her looking at the heating controls scratching their heads over some interesting problems in an Edinburgh church.
-HeatHack grew from there.
-Our prize find so far is one church-owned modern space that we’re pretty sure had been heated 24/7 for 10 years accidentally.
+We have always combined a bit of technology for temperature and energy monitoring with an engineering mindset and a lot of thinking about what people do when they are in buildings.

 Engineers Without Borders UK is working to reach the tipping point to ensure a safe and just future for all.
 Part of a global movement of over 60 Engineers Without Borders organisations, we inspire, upskill and drive change in the engineering community and together take action to put global responsibility at the heart of engineering.